 It’s easy to see how that number is skewed.
 And it’s easy to see how the untruths about mammograms get continually passed along.
 When people hear a lie over and over, they begin to believe it.

-In its 2018-2019 annual report, Planned Parenthood lists the services it currently provides.
+In its 2018-2019 Annual Report, Planned Parenthood lists the services it currently provides.
 This list included 566,186 cancer screening and prevention services.
 Under this umbrella are things like pap tests and HPV vaccinations.
 Also included in that number are 265,028 services for “breast care.”
 This refers to the same kind of breast exam that a woman can do on her own at home.
 The doctor will feel for lumps.
-He also checks for any other problems.
 If he finds something of concern, he will provide a referral for a mammogram at an outside facility.

 Some Planned Parenthood facilities have allowed a mobile unit to park outside.
 This mobile unit offers free mammograms to PP’s clients.
 A few affiliates, such as Planned Parenthood of Western Pennsylvania, have created a healthcare fund.
 This fund helps needy patients obtain services they cannot afford.
 In addition, the Center for Disease Control and Prevention runs the National Breast and Cervical Cancer Early Detection Program, a program for low-income women to get access to services.
 Some PP facilities will help women apply for this program.

 We know that Planned Parenthood does not provide mammograms.
 A simple Google search proves this.
 Yet politicians and TV personalities often state otherwise.
 Why?